 Closed-end funds have become popular as a way to access a wide range of asset classes and investment strategies, with the potential to generate high levels of income.
 Cohen & Steers is one of the largest domestic investors in closed-end funds and offers this Knowledge Center as a resource for learning about the closed-end fund market and staying informed about your investments.

 - Learn the basics about closed-end funds

-- Discover more through industry groups: Closed-End Fund Association (CEFA) and Capital Link
+- Discover more through industry group: Closed-End Fund Association (CEFA)

 What is a closed-end mutual fund?

 A closed-end fund is an investment company that issues a fixed number of shares through an initial public offering (IPO).
 The assets of the fund (a portfolio of securities) are professionally managed.
 After the IPO, closed-end fund shares trade in the secondary market, either on an exchange or on the over-the-counter market, much like a stock.
 The trading price of the fund’s shares is determined by its market price, not by the fund’s net asset value (NAV).

 What is the difference between a closed-end mutual fund and an open-end mutual fund?

 Open-end funds continuously sell and redeem shares for investors.
 Closed-end funds sell a fixed number of shares once, in an initial public offering.
 Closed-end fund shares cannot be redeemed directly, and are only sold in a secondary market, typically the American Stock Exchange, New York Stock Exchange or the Nasdaq.
 Open-end fund share prices are determined by the fund’s net asset value (NAV), which is calculated at the end of each business day.
 Closed-end fund share prices fluctuate throughout the day, as they are driven by market price, which is determined by supply and demand.